We all want a smooth, clear, healthy looking face after shaving.

 - Tea Tree Oil: Tea Tree Oil not only leaves your skin feeling cool and refreshed post-shave, it also helps calm redness and irritation.

-Follow these guidelines and your clean shaven face will always look smooth and blemish-free.
+Follow these tips to keep your clean-shaven face looking smooth and blemish-free.

 How to treat existing ingrown hairs: